Reinforcement Learning for Jointly Optimal Coding and Control Policies for a Controlled Markovian System over a Communication Channel: Structural Results and Equivalent MDP Formulation

-This is now a standard Markov Decision Problem which then admits an optimal policy (of Markov type) given the weak Feller condition (see Theorem \ref{wf}) under measurable selection conditions for weakly continuous kernels \cite[Chapter 3]{HernandezLermaMCP}.
+This is now a standard Markov Decision Problem (MDP) which then admits an optimal policy (of Markov type) given the weak Feller condition (see Theorem \ref{wf}) under measurable selection conditions for weakly continuous kernels \cite[Chapter 3]{HernandezLermaMCP}.
+Thus we have proven the following: